MichaelCurrin/docsify-js-tutorial/docs/README.md

 ### Structure

-Main components of a _Docsify_ site.
+Main components of a _Docsify_ site:

 - **cover page** - Optional.
 Landing page with background color or image and some minimal text.
 - **homepage** - First page that a user sees, after the cover page.
 This is a content page written in markdown and it could be the only page of your site if you like.